ruchanimbalkar/countries-app-fall-2025/version-5/README.md

 | UI | Netlify | Deploy frontend through Github.
 Creates an accessible URL in the browser.
 | Web server | Render | Deploy backend web server through Github.
 Can respond to HTTP requests from our deployed frontend.
 | Database | Neon | Deploy PostgreSQL database to Neon.
 Connects to Render web server to respond to SQL queries.

 ---

-## Confirm your Version 4 works correctly

-1. In VS Code, open your `countries-api-project` folder.
-3. Run your frontend and backend code to make sure your Version 4 code is working correctly.

----